S3-working-group/s3-practical-guide/docs/all.md

   <dd><p>Be explicit about the expected results of agreements, activities, projects and strategies.</p></dd>

   <dt><a href="clarify-and-develop-domains.html">Clarify and Develop Domains</a></dt>
-  <dd><p>Explicitly clarify, and then regularly evaluate and develop a domain's design based on learning, to enable those with responsibility for the domain to account for it as effectively as possible.</p></dd>
+  <dd><p>Explicitly clarify, and then regularly evaluate and develop the design of domains throughout the organization, based on learning, to enable those with responsibility for each domain to deliver value as effectively as possible to the customers they serve.</p></dd>

   <dt><a href="clarify-and-develop-strategy.html">Clarify and Develop Strategy</a></dt>
   <dd><p><em>A <strong>strategy</strong> is a high level approach for how people will create value to successfully account for a domain.</em></p></dd>